Mamalilikulla’s vision for a sustainable stewardship future

 He’s undeterred, however: “We’re small but we’re resourceful, and we’re looking for ways to build up our capacity.”
 Mamalililkulla are aiming for the program to be sustainable by next fiscal year.
 Three Mamalililkulla Guardians are in training with Vancouver Island University’s Stewardship Technician Certificate Program, supported by Nanwakolas Council.
 Tomas Puglas is currently in his second year of the program, and Darren Puglas and Wayne Bell are in their first year of training.

 In the meantime, no time is being wasted to move forward with the work: “We’re heading up in January to do some trail-clearing, build a shelter and install interpretative signs, and prepare to put a new dock on Village Island,” says Chief Sumner.
 “We’re making it happen.”

 A vision for the future

-Five years from now, says Chief Sumner: “I’d like to see a crew of nine Guardians, not just three, all of them working full-time, year-round and being paid a decent wage for doing so that supports them living in the territory and growing their families here.
+Five years from now, says Chief Sumner: “I’d like to see a crew of nine Guardians, not just three, all of them working full-time, year-round and being paid a decent wage that supports them living in the territory and growing their families here.
 I’m aiming for there to be a really good headquarters for them to operate from in the territory.”
 It might be a stretch to get there in five years, he adds, but he would also like to to see Mamalililkulla Guardians exercising regulatory authority in the territory with recognized compliance and enforcement roles.

 “In our vision statement,” concludes Chief Sumner, “we speak of creating the opportunity for a strong, self-sufficient sovereign Mamalilikulla Nation.
 Our stewardship program will be part of that opportunity.
 I know we can do this.”